-Comparing something using "is"
+Comparing something using "like" or "as"

 the use of hints and clues to suggest what will happen later in a plot